 - Other Outputs

-RDA Recommendations are the official, endorsed results of RDA and considered our “flagship” Outputs.
+RDA Recommendations are produced by RDA Working Groups and are the official, endorsed results of RDA and considered our “flagship” Outputs.
 They have undergone formal phases of discussion, comment, and decision-making, and can be compared to “specifications” or “standards” created and endorsed by other organisations.
-They are documents in a very broad sense and may include specifications, taxonomies or ontologies, workflows, schemas, data models, etc. To be endorsed, they met specific criteria, including being made publicly available and usable.
+They are documents in a very broad sense and may include specifications, taxonomies or ontologies, workflows, schemas, data models, etc. To be endorsed, they meet specific criteria, including being made publicly available and usable, and adoptable and adopted.
 The Recommendations endorsement process is described on the Working Group Outputs page.